 The aquifer supplies the water for the 10th Street Water Feature (Water Feature).
-Using the aquifer water at the Water Feature reduced the use of potable water by almost 4.5 million gallons in 2013.
+Using the aquifer water at the Water Feature reduced the use of potable water by almost 2.3 million gallons in 2014.

 The aquifer is also the source of water for the irrigation of the 11th Street area and the South Terrace Green Roof.
-In accordance with the DLCC's water efficiency goals, it is the management's formal policy to use the irrigation system serving the 11th Street area only in extreme or prolonged drought condition therefore the 11th Street area was not irrigated in 2013.
-In 2013, the South Terrace Green Roof, used 15,080 gallons of aquifer water for irrigation.
+In accordance with the DLCC's water efficiency goals, it is the management's formal policy to use the irrigation system serving the 11th Street area only in extreme or prolonged drought condition therefore the 11th Street area was not irrigated in 2014.
+In 2014, the South Terrace Green Roof used only 227 gallons of aquifer water for irrigation.

-In total, the aquifer accounted for almost 7.0 million gallons or 48% of the DLCC's water usage in 2013.
+In total, the aquifer accounted for 5.2 million gallons or nearly 40% of the DLCC's water usage in 2014.
+Using the 2014 average effective rate for municipal water, the use of aquifer water saved \$67,800 in utility costs.